quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/troubleshooting-and-tips.md

 ```

 ### Disabling iOS rubber band effect
-When building an iOS app with Cordova and you want to disable the rubber band effect (https://www.youtube.com/watch?v=UjuNGpU29Mk), add this to your `/src-cordova/config.xml`:
+When building an iOS app with Cordova and you want to [disable the rubber band effect](https://www.youtube.com/watch?v=UjuNGpU29Mk), add this to your `/src-cordova/config.xml`:

 ``` xml
 <preference name = "DisallowOverscroll" value = "true" />